15 Clever Breaking Bad Easter Eggs Hiding in Better Call Saul

 In yet another reference to that fateful first meeting, we learn that Saul isn’t bluffing when he tells Walt and Jesse that he has bad knees.
 He says the same thing when cops apprehend him in the first season of Better Call Saul.
 As to why he’s got bad knees to begin with, it all comes from his time as “Slippin’ Jimmy,” when he used to stage falls in order to earn a little bit of money.

-One of the retirement homes that Jimmy visits in his quest to drum up business is Casa Tranquila.
-Though it doesn’t feature too heavily in Better Call Saul, it’s a key location in Breaking Bad as the home of Hector Salamanca, and the place where he kills his longtime nemesis Gus Fring.
+In Better Call Saul, one of the retirement homes that Jimmy visits in his quest to find new clients for his growing elder law business is Casa Tranquila.
+If it sounds familiar, that's because it's a key location in Breaking Bad as the home of Hector Salamanca, and the place where he kills his longtime nemesis Gus Fring.
 It’s a nice touch to revisit the location, especially given the fact that Better Call Saul gives us the story as to how Hector wound up in a wheelchair in the first place.

 Though Mike is hard as nails, he’s got a soft spot the size of Texas for his granddaughter Kaylee.
 He gifts her a pink pig plush in Better Call Saul, which crops up again in Breaking Bad under slightly less cute circumstances.
 He uses the doll as a distraction when an assassination attempt is made on his life.